 In addition to the increased risks of bladder cancer, clinical trials and studies show a link between Actos and congestive heart failure.
 This risk of Actos heart failure is so significant that the medication now carries a black-box warning, as mandated by the FDA in 2007.
 The warning states that Actos may cause or exacerbate congestive heart failure in some patients.
 Patients taking Actos should be monitored “carefully” for signs and symptoms of heart failure, including excessive, rapid weight gain; dyspnea; and/or edema.

 The study involved more than 36,000 diabetes patients with an average age of 54 years and was conducted over a 33-month period.
 Fourteen months included treatment on either Actos or Avandia.
 Researchers found that 602 patients who took Avandia and 599 patients who took Actos suffered a heart attack, heart failure, or both, or died.
 There were 217 deaths in each group.
+Families of those affected may consider consulting a wrongful death lawyer for potential legal recourse.

 More About: Dangerous Medications